WiciuTyraka/RadioTyraka/README.md

 Defines values to be passed to [setOperatinMode](#setoperationmode).

-For internal driver user only
+For internal driver user only.

 <details>